Mary is an organic coconut farmer. In her articles, she shares ideas on land management and how to increase the profit

 What to Check When Your Brush Cutter Doesn't Start

 You go out to start your brush cutter, weed whacker, or string trimmer and it won't start.
-If you've tried a few times and it still won't start and you smell gasoline, you've probably flooded it.
-Wait about 10 minutes before you try again to give the gas time to evaporate.
+If you've tried a few times and it still won't start, and you smell gasoline, you've probably flooded it.
+Wait about 10 minutes before you try again to give the gasoline time to evaporate.

-If it still won't start, I'd like to tell you the procedure we use here on our farm when this happens and how we solve the problem with our Stihl brush cutter.
-Although we have a Stihl, most brush cutters and string trimmers will be similar to work with, use these steps as guidelines.
+If it still doesn't start, I'd like to tell you the procedure we use here on our farm when this happens and how we solve the problem with our Stihl FS85 brush cutter.
+Although we have a Stihl, most brush cutters and string trimmers will be similar to work with, use these steps as guidelines in conjunction with your manual.

 The first thing my husband does is swear.
 This step is completely optional, but it seems to help him.